Daru13/psud-serious-cooking-game/README.md

 This project is the prototype of a _serious game_ for the Adaptive Serious Game class of the University of Paris-Saclay.
 It was designed to teach children about healthy recipes and food choices.

-This prototype was co-developed with Bryan H. (healthy game designer) and Lilly A. H. (asset creator and curator).
+This prototype was co-created with Bryan H. (healthy game designer) and Lilly A. H. (asset creator and curator).

 **[🎮 Play the last version online](https://daru13.github.io/psud-serious-cooking-game/html)**